Lamia7/MovieLanguage/README.md

 # 🎞️ MovieLanguage
 (Openclassrooms) Project 13 : Create a project from scratch, to use the acquired knowledge on an opened subject.

-This app contains quizzes about movies and series to improve your English.
+This app contains quizzes about movies to improve your English.

 ### Installation and configuration 💻
 - Create and activate virtual environment : `pipenv shell`